Lebanon–Spain relations

-Lebanon–Spain relations are the bilateral relations between Lebanon and Spain.
+Lebanon and Spain have maintained diplomatic relations since 1948.
 Lebanon has an embassy in Madrid, and Spain has an embassy in Beirut.
 Both countries are members of the Union for the Mediterranean.

+History

+Formal relations between both countries date back to 1948 and were upgraded to embassy-level relations in 1953.

 Diplomatic relations

 Bilateral relations have intensified greatly in recent years, especially since the decision of the Government of Spain to join the reinforced FINUL, after the war with Israel of July 2006.

 The presence of a military contingent in FINUL reflects the Spanish commitment with Lebanon, in particular, and with the maintenance of peace in the region.
 The authorities and the Lebanese population appreciate the important Spanish participation in FINUL, especially after the sad event that ended the lives of six soldiers because of a terrorist attack in June 2007.
 The Spanish Division General Alberto Asarta Cuevas exercised the command of the FINUL Mission for two years, from 28 January 2010 until the end of January 2012.
 Good proof of the fluidity and the excellent level of relations has been the exchange of visits of special significance: the President of the Lebanese Republic, Michel Sleiman, made a state visit to Spain in October 2009, the first visit of a Lebanese President to Spain since 1957.
 Similarly, His Majesty King Juan Carlos made an official visit to Lebanon in 2010, being the first visit of a Spanish Head of State to this country.

 King Felipe VI has visited Lebanon in April 2015 to visit the base in Marjayoun and meet with PM Salam and some members of his government.
 Together with the Spanish presence in FINUL, commercial relations, with enormous development potential and cultural and educational exchanges, through the promotion of the creation of Spanish departments in the Lebanese University Faculties of Languages.